aikatz/sketch-city/docs/milestones/milestone3.md

 Here is a picture of the most recent setup of our robot:
 <div style="text-align:center"><img src ="../pictures/20171108_223822(0).jpg" /></div>

 Once all sensors, were mounted, we wrote a simple Arduino program to test the sensor’s readings.
-We took the robot the maze and measured the average distance between the wall and the sensors in multiple orientations.
-Then we determined the range of sensor values that corresponded to this average distance.
-As seen below in the detectWalls() function: this range was used in the code to determine whether a wall had been detected or not.
+We took the robot to the maze and measured the average distance between the wall and the sensors in multiple orientations.
+Then we determined the range of sensor values that corresponded to this average distance (3-4 inches).
+As seen below in the detectWalls() function, this range was used in the code to determine whether a wall had been detected or not.

 Here is our code for wall detection.
 ```c